menu

 Demographics

-The percentage of adults in Willisville who are college-educated is close to the national average for all communities of 21.84%: 17.97% of the adults in Willisville have a bachelor's degree or advanced degree.
+In terms of college education, Willisville is nearly on par with the US average for all cities of 21.84%: 17.97% of adults 25 and older in Willisville have a bachelor's degree or advanced degree.

 The per capita income in Willisville in 2022 was $23,875, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $95,500 for a family of four.